iptoux/kaliton/README.md

 [Kaliton](https://github.com/iptoux/kaliton) has it's own starter, called **kali**.
 The installer will be recalled [kaliton](https://github.com/iptoux/kaliton) in the near future.

 ## Can i test it?
-And what tarhets available?
+And what targets available?

 Yes but, it may be have [bugs/errors](https://github.com/iptoux/kaliton/issues).
 Many things are on my "todo", you can use the "_alpha_" in my [main branch](https://github.com/iptoux/kaliton).